What is Bacterial Endocarditis?

 - Complex repaired or unrepaired cyanotic congenital heart disease (due to insufficient oxygen in the blood)

-- Surgically constructed systemic pulmonary shunts or conduits with residual defects at the site or adjacent to the site of a prosthetic patch or device.
+- Surgically constructed systemic pulmonary shunts or conduits with residual defects at the site or near the site of a prosthetic patch or device

-Consult your child's physician with any further questions you may have about risk factors.
+Ask your child's physician about any questions you may have about risk factors.

 Diagnosis of Bacterial Endocarditis

-- Echocardiogram (echo), a procedure that evaluates the structure and function of the heart by using sound waves recorded on an electronic sensor that produce a moving picture of the heart and heart valves
+- Echocardiogram (echo) - shows the structure and function of the heart by using sound waves to produce a moving picture of the heart and heart valves.

-- Complete blood count (CBC), a measurement of size, number, and maturity of different blood cells in a specific volume of blood
+- Complete blood count (CBC) - measures the size, number and maturity of different blood cells in a specific volume of blood.

-- Blood culture, a test that assesses for and determines the specific type of bacteria in the bloodstream, if any
+- Blood culture - identifies the specific type of bacteria in the bloodstream, if any.

 Prevention of Bacterial Endocarditis